bradzacher/dnd-notes/eberron/story/Arc1 - Forgotten Relics/Chapter_3_Shadows_of_the_Last_war.md

         - The lighting rail line will get them to Sterngate on the Brelish border to Zilargo.
         - Then by foot or by caravan through Marguul Pass along the Orien trade route will get them to Rhukaan Draal.
         - DC 15 Intelligence (History) check will reveal that Marguul Pass is in the territory of some less-than civilised bugbears.
-        - This will cost 250gp for the lightning rail ticket, and 75gp for the coach ticket (can be discounted with Vlad).
+        - This will cost 250gp each for the lightning rail ticket, and 75gp for the coach ticket (can be discounted with Vlad).
         - This will take around 2 weeks total.
       - By Sea:
         - A House Lyrandar Galleon.